 To accomplish this, in early 1942 the United States sent its troops to occupy Iran, which was already under joint Anglo-Soviet occupation.
 Some months earlier, in August 1941, Britain and the Soviet Union had forced Reza Shah, the ruler of Iran, to abdicate his throne because he was too sympathetic to Germany.
 Reza Shah was replaced by his son, Mohammad Reza Shah Pahlavi, who was then in his early twenties and was much more malleable than his father.
 Mohammad Reza Shah permitted Britain, the Soviet Union, and, later, the United States, to occupy Iran for the duration of the war.

 The U.S. Presence in Iran

 A huge American establishment, employing tens of thousands of U.S. troops and Iranian employees, was built up in Iran.
-The main functions of this operation were to offload cargoes at the docks, assemble trucks and planes in specially designed plants, and then ship the materiel to the Soviet Union on trains operated by the U.S. army.
+The main functions of this operation were to offload cargoes at the docks, assemble trucks and planes in specially designed plants, and then ship the material to the Soviet Union on trains operated by the U.S. army.
 Russia received millions of tons of American equipment in this way, enough to sustain 60 Soviet combat divisions on the eastern front against Germany.

-Iran itself became a recipient of Lend-Lease assistance, although most of the aid it received consisted of grain and other foodstuffs that had become scarce during the war, rather than military equipment.
+Iran itself became a recipient of Lend-Lease assistance, although most of the aid it received consisted of grain and other foodstuffs that had been scarce during the war, rather than military equipment.
 U.S. military personnel also assisted the Iranian government in organizing and training its internal police forces.
-It was the start of an extremely intimate relationship between the U.S. and Iranian governments that would continue right up until the Iranian revolution of the late 1970s.
+It was the start of an intimate relationship between the U.S. and Iranian governments that would continue right up until the Iranian revolution of the late 1970s.

 Learn More: The Iranian Revolution & the Hostage Crisis